 The University does NOT have its own insurance policy that students can purchase.
-A complete list of providers that DO insure Longwood students is available on the page under Student Resources.

 We do have a checkout slip that is available at the time of checkout and upon request.
-This form includes; date, time of visit and will be signed by a Student Health employee to verify the visit.
+This form includes; date, time of visit and will be signed by a University Health employee to verify the visit.
 This is not an “excuse”, it is up to each individual professor whether or not the absence is excused.
 Students need to contact each of their professors individually to make them aware of their situation and to follow up on any missed work to make up.

 In a case of emergency, please call 911 or Campus Police at 434-395-2091.

 No one has access to your records without written permission from you.
 The only exception would be by law.
 If parents or faculty call, information cannot be shared without the student's written consent.
-ALL visits made to the Student Health Center are kept strictly confidential.
+ALL visits made to the University Health Center are kept strictly confidential.